 Bittu Sahgal On Restoring The Balance Between Man And Nature

-Bittu Sahgal, founder and editor of nature and wildlife conservation magazine Sanctuary Asia, is well aware of the damage that his generation has caused the environment; yet he remains hopeful.
-He highlights the pressing issues that are endangering our country’s flora and fauna, and speaks with Verve about the potential of the youth to catalyse a shift towards a more sustainable future
+The founder and editor of nature and wildlife conservation magazine Sanctuary Asia highlights the issues endangering our country’s flora and fauna and speaks with Verve about the potential of the youth to catalyse a shift

 A rare edition of the Bhagavad Gita is staring me in the face.
 The cover is a lovely creamish colour, and the title is etched in a font embellished with curves and swirls.
 Above where I’m sitting, taking up practically the entire wall, is a painting of a majestic elephant playing in a pond dotted with lily pads by painter Suneel Mamadapur.
 To my left, there are shelves lined meticulously with animal-shaped figurines.
 “I am not religious at all; if you were to ask, I’d say I’m a pantheist.
 But, the Bhagavad Gita is representative of so many things.
 I don’t see it as a religious discourse, but instead, as a guide on how one should live.
 I used to have long arguments with my grandmother because she was very religious and once asked me, ‘Why don’t you go to the temple?’
 So I held on to a tree and replied, ‘This is my temple’.”
 Bittu Sahgal, founder and editor of India’s first and most widely circulated nature and wildlife magazine (and now online portal), Sanctuary Asia, dunks his green tea teabag into a white mug as he recounts the incident.
 His name has become synonymous with the outdoors, and he has dressed the part today — dark blue jeans with a camouflage-print olive T-shirt; his hair slicked back, with a white moustache to match; and his signature grin.